 In October 2015, Dorothea joined the Doctoral Program Environment and Society.
 Her dissertation explores the local environmental aspects of several Bavarian territories from around 1500 to 1800, which can be found in old maps and paintings, as well as in the cultural landscape itself.
 She aims to search these areas with different cartographical materials combined with modern sources.
 She is particularly interested in giving background information on and an overview of the visual sources available, and to show the historical circumstances that formed the landscape.
 Since April 2017 the Gerda-Henkel-Stiftung has supported her dissertation project.

-- Annual Event: Guided walking tours to border stones with about 150 participants.
+- Regular Event: Guided walking tours to border stones, next tour on 11 August 2019.

 - 16–19 July 2018: Interdisciplinary Summer School: Natur – Recht – Herrschaft (short presentation of dissertation project)